 What follows below is a journal of my progress & experiments in Psychedelic Therapy.
 I’ll update this post as I make further progress.

-TL;DR: I fixed my brain!
-I removed many aspects of autism, can now understand emotions & social interaction, eliminated depression, and now actually have a future.
+TL;DR: I removed many aspects of autism and literally fixed my brain!
+I can now understand emotions & social interaction, eliminated depression, and now actually have a future.

 Read below!
 Or skip to the List of changes!